 Bake at 350 for one hour.
 Remove from the oven and let cool for at least 15 minutes.
 If you can let it set overnight in the fridge it’s even better.

 **I purchased a packet of sausage seasoning from the Sabbathday Lake Shaker Village on a recent trip to New Gloucester, Maine.
-Below is a list of the ingredients in their sausage seasoning.
+It includes: garlic, basil, oregano, parsley, thyme, fennel seed, and red pepper flake .
 You might have to play with the ratios of each of the herbs and spices, or just order a packet from them.
+Garlic Basil Oregano Parsley Thyme fennel seed red pepper flake

 - 2-3 tablespoons all-purpose flour